ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 ```
 ## Conclusion

-So, you have made a Lexer & Tokenizer.
+You now have a working lexer and tokenizer implementation.
-For the parser, you can do it by yourself, if you want to have a look on my own, you can see my [Recursive Descent Parser](https://github.com/ix-56h/Recursive-Descent-Parser).
+For parser implementation, you can explore it on your own or check out my [Recursive Descent Parser](https://github.com/ix-56h/Recursive-Descent-Parser) for a complete example.
 ### References

 [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine)